sceadgugenga/rock-paper-scissors/README.md

 ## Help

-If the prompt does not appear in the browser, check that js in allowed.
+If the buttons do not work, check that js in allowed.

-You will have to have the developer tools (f12) open and on 'console' to see the winner